beeware/batavia/docs/how-to/builtins.rst

 even if the result is throwing an error.
 Args should be an array, and kwargs should be a JavaScript object.
 The first thing to do is check that both were passed in.

+Let's take a look at an example using the ``list()`` builtin

 .. code-block:: javascript

-    // Example: <fn> accepts exactly one argument, and no keyword arguments
+    // List accepts exactly one argument and no keyword arguments

-    var <fn> = function(args, kwargs) {
+    var list = function(args, kwargs) {
         // Always add this code.
         if (arguments.length !== 2) {
             throw new builtins.BataviaError.$pyclass("Batavia calling convention not used.");
         }

+This code ensures that the function can handle keyword arguments.
 Next, we need to validate the arguments are correct.
 We can use JavaScript's ``Object.keys()`` to get the keys of an object.
-If we can't accept certain args or kwargs, we will check the Python REPL to see what kind of error and throw it.
+If we can't accept certain args or kwargs, we will check the Python REPL to see what kind of error should be thrown and throw it.

 .. tabs::